-- If the study is going to be done with the use of contrast (gadolinium), you should have a minimum of 5 hours of fasting.
+- If the survey is going to be done using contrast (gadolinium), you should have a minimum of 5 hours of fasting.

-- If you are taking any treatment, it should not be suspended, unless the doctor indicates it or if the study requires it, take the treatment with as little liquid as possible.
+- If you are taking any treatment, it should not be suspended unless the doctor indicates it or if the study requires it, take medicine with as little liquid as possible.

-- An antispasmodic tablet should be administered as a search , 1 hour before the study.
+- An antispasmodic tablet should be administered as a search 1 hour before the examination.

-These are used in the evaluation of biliary pathology (pancreatic), which can be performed or not with contrast.
+These are used to evaluate biliary pathology (pancreatic), which can be performed or not with contrast.

-This technique is based on the use of magnetic resonance sequences, which show the flow in the biliary and pancreatic ducts.
+This technique is based on magnetic resonance sequences, which show the flow in the biliary and pancreatic ducts.

-The magnetic resonance scanner, where the Colangioresonance is performed, generates a photograph of the tissues where the scan is performed.
+The magnetic resonance scanner, where the Colangioresonance is performed, generates a photograph of the tissues where the scan is completed.

-Thanks to a computer that is responsible for processing the signals and creates a succession of images, which show the organs studied.
+Thanks to a computer responsible for processing the signals and creating a succession of images, which show the organs studied.

-The images are then studied from various angles by the radiologist in charge of performing the interpretation.
+The images are then studied from various angles by the radiologist performing the interpretation.

-The time a study lasts depends on the need to add contrasts for pancreas or liver, if a contrast medium is not used, the average time is 20 minutes.
+A study’s time depends on the need to add contrasts for the pancreas or liver; if a contrast medium is not used, the average time is 20 minutes.

 Generally, you can not undergo a Colangioresonance in the following cases:

-- They have a record of having worked with some type of metal.
+- They have a record of having worked with some metal.

-- If you are diabetic and have treatment with oral hypoglycemics.
+- If you have diabetes and have treatment with oral hypoglycemics.

 - If you are pregnant